JTSawicki/projects-code-cv/README.md

 All code in this repository is shared under licence writed in file licence.txt .

-## Cryostat-control

-This folder contain data form  software for controlling and data acquisition of cryostat which was my engineer thesis.

-For some commercial and library licencing reasons I don't want to share full functional version of code which I have currently on hand of this project so I shared screenshots and some parts of code.

 ## Application-for-cataloguing-samples

 This folder contain data from my software used to cataloging samples.